-- the carrying amount of the investment in the separate financial statements exceeds the carrying amount in the financial statements of the subsidiaries' net assets; or - the dividend exceeds the total comprehensive income of the subsidiaries in the period in which the dividend is declared.
+- the carrying amount of the investment in the separate financial statements exceeds the carrying amount in the financial statements of the subsidiaries' net assets; or - the dividend exceeds the total comprehensive income of the subsidiaries in the period in which the dividend is declared

-The directors have noted that the carrying amount of the investment in the separate financial statements is higher than the carrying amount in the financial statements of the subsidiaries' net assets.
-The impairment assessment have been made in line with that performed by management of the ultimate parent and therefore no impairment provision is required to be made by the Company.
+The directors have noted that the carrying amount of the investment in the separate financial statements is higher than the carrying amount in the unaudited management accounts of the subsidiary' net assets.
+The impairment assessment have been made in line with that performed by management of the ultimate parent and therefore, no impairment provision is required to be made by the Company.